-The purpose of the test is to evaluate the correct operation of the electromagnetic Idle Speed Control Valve (ISCV) based on the switching voltage and frequency in response to target idle speeds.
+The purpose of this test is to evaluate the Idle Speed Control Valve (ISCV) control signal from the Engine Control Module (ECM).

 This help topic is subject to changes without notification.
 The information within is carefully checked and considered to be correct.
 This information is an example of our investigations and findings and is not a definitive procedure.
 Pico Technology accepts no responsibility for inaccuracies.
 Each vehicle may be different and require unique test settings.

 We know that our PicoScope users are clever and creative and we’d love to receive your ideas for improvement on this test.
 Click the Add comment button to leave your feedback.